Dudhsagar Dairy: History

 A cooperative movement, on the lines of Amul-model, initiated in Mehsana, organized the rural milk producers, encouraging them to pull together their resources.
 On 8 November 1960, Dudhsagar dairy was registered under Mumbai Co-operative societies act, 1925.
 Shri Mansinhbhai Pruthviraj Patel laid the foundation stone on 2 April 1963.

+The cooperative dairy movement in Mehsana was inspired by the successful Amul model.
+The objective was to organize rural milk producers into cooperative societies, ensuring fair prices and sustainable livelihoods.

+On 8 November 1960, Mehsana Milk Producers' Union was registered under the Mumbai Cooperative Act, 1925.
+The Foundation Stone of Dudhsagar Dairy was laid on 2nd April 1963 by Shri Mansinhbhai Pruthviraj Patel, whose vision transformed Mehsana into one of India's most Important Dairy regions.

 Gujarat Cooperative Milk Marketing Federation Ltd. (GCMMF) is a body of Dairy Cooperatives in Gujarat.
 Thirteen dairy cooperatives work under GCMMF.
 Mehsana District Cooperative Milk Producer's Union Limited is also a part of GCMMF, and it contributes the highest amount of milk collection for GCMMF.
 GCMMF sells its milk brand under the name of Amul.

 Plant

 The plant is a postmodernist brutalist building designed by Achyut Kanvinde.
 Commissioned in 1970, it was completed in 1973.